 What clothes should I wear in Dublin in fall?

 For autumn, you want to ensure you keep warm and dry.
-Bring a warm jacket to protect you from the wind chill and a trench coat for added warmth.
+Bring a warm jacket to protect you from the wind chill and a fleece jacket for added warmth.

 Layering is once again needed for the colder weather, so add warm wool jerseys, long sleeve tops, and simple plain tees to your look.
-You can dress these with dark skinny jeans and tailored trousers in darker colors.
+You can dress these with dark colored trousers which are more versatile.

 Need a waterproof jacket?
 We love these travel raincoats for women!